junglesta/junglestar.github.io/about.md

 ### We ♡ Open source

 We believe open-source is the way to go.
-See how we code on [Github!](https://github.com/junglesta)
+See how we code on [Github](https://github.com/junglesta) and [Codepen](https://codepen.io/rokma).
+Check some SVG icons we designed: [The Noun Project](https://thenounproject.com/rokma/collections/).